nayan0413/PassKey/README.md

 # PassKey - Password Manager

-PassKey is a simple web-based password manager that allows users to ecurely store, organize and delete passwords.
+PassKey is a simple web-based password manager that allows users to securely store, organize and delete passwords.
 This project utilizes HTML, CSS and JavaScript, with data stored locally using localStorage.

 ## Features